mrcorreoweb/DRF-logins/README.md

 - 🛡️ **`permissions-demo`**: This branch demonstrates how to use DRF’s **permission classes** to restrict access based on user roles.
 Whether you’re building a members-only club or a read-only feed for non-users, permissions will save the day.

 ---

 ## 🎉 Wrapping Up

 This project will take you from zero to authentication hero!
-Whether you want simple login/logout functionality, session handling, or advanced JWT-based authentication with multi-tenancy and role-based permissions, this tutorial has got you covered.
+Whether you want simple login/logout functionality, session handling, or advanced JWT-based authentication and role-based permissions, this tutorial has got you covered.

-Feel free to try out the branches and build your own SaaS powerhouse! 💪✨

 Happy coding, and remember, with great authentication power comes great responsibility! 🕸️🦸‍♂️